rooseveltframework/roosevelt/README.md

           "enable": true,
           "options": {}
         },
-        "whitelist": null,
+        "allowlist": null,
         "output": "css",
         "versionFile": null
       }
       ```

-- `js`: *[Object]* How you want Roosevelt to configure your JS compiled:
+- `js`: *[Object]* How you want Roosevelt to handle module bundling and minifying your frontend JS:

   - `sourcePath`: Subdirectory within `staticsRoot` where your JS files are located.
-By default this folder will not be made public, but is instead meant to store unminified JS source files which will be minified and written to a build directory when the app is started.
+By default this folder will not be made public, but is instead meant to store unminified JS source files which will be minified and written to the `public` folder when the app is started.

   - `webpack`: Parameters related to bundling JS with [Webpack](https://webpack.js.org/):